 Under no circumstances should an abrasive or harsh cleaner be used.
 It is strongly recommended that you do not use a pressure wash.
 Exterior body parts of the caravan are extremely durable and easy to clean.
-It is recommended you first wash off any heavy dirt and mud with cold water then use a high quality car wash and wax then rinse with plenty of cold water.
+It is recommended you first wash off any heavy dirt and mud with cold water then use autoglym products.